GianfrancoPiazzolla/Trip-Master/README.md

 ## 🗺️ Map Modes: 2D & 3D

-Trip Master provides two distinct map rendering modes that can be toggled at any time during a trip — even while recording is active.
-The two modes share the same GPS coordinate stream and the same route polyline data, but use entirely different rendering engines and tile sources.
+Trip Master provides two distinct map rendering modes that can be toggled at any time during a trip — even while recording is active. **Both modes are powered by MapLibre GL JS**, using a single WebGL-based rendering engine with OpenFreeMap vector tiles.
+The two modes share the same GPS coordinate stream and the same GeoJSON route data source.

 ### 🔄 Toggle Button